salesforce/lwc-rfcs/text/0000-ssr-stylesheet-deduplication.md

 # Unresolved questions

 How can we future-proof this API against potential new browser APIs?
 We may need to have a [sophisticated fallback strategy](https://github.com/whatwg/html/issues/10673#issuecomment-2453512552) which could involve rendering not just a `<link>` but also a new attribute in the `<template shadowrootmode>`.

+Also: are we _sure_ we don't want to allow for removing the `<style>` tags?
+According to [the benchmark](https://github.com/nolanlawson/declarative-shadow-dom-style-vs-link-benchmark?tab=readme-ov-file#light-dom), for light DOM components at the top level (or not enclosed by a shadow root), the fastest method by far is to hoist a single `<link>` or `<style>` into the `<head>`.
+This can only be accomplished if we can somehow remove `<style>`s, but only for non-shadow-enclosed light DOM components.